library-data-platform/ldp/doc/User_Guide.md

 This is also a good place to store tables containing intermediate results, as a step-by-step way of building up complex queries.

-After creating a local table that has many rows, it is a good idea to create an index on each column that may be used either for filtering in a `JOIN ...
-ON` or `WHERE` clause, or for sorting in an `ORDER BY`
+Sometimes a local table can be very large, e.g. if it has many rows.
-clause:
+If it appears that querying the table is slow, it may help to create an "index" on every column that will be used either for filtering in a `JOIN ...
+ON` or `WHERE` clause, or for sorting in an `ORDER BY` clause.
+For example:

 ```sql
 CREATE TABLE local.loans_status AS